 I prefer this one from Ancient Minerals for an oil because it’s high quality, no weird metals or toxins in there.

 I love this drink!
 I have a little a few nights a week and it definitely helps me sleep better, but beware it also has an effect on the bowels!
 It’s going to clean you out, so start with half the recommended does and definitely try it at night.
 It will help you sleep and wake up to eh hem GO before your run.

 Note: Natural Vitality CALM is made from magnesium chloride which is considered the most bioavailable and also the cheapest form.
 Epsom salt is a different form which is less bioavailable.

-Oral: If you want to pop a pill, look for chelated magnesium.
+If you want to go with a pill, look for chelated magnesium.